Bergen Man Claims To Be NJ TRANSIT CEO, Steals Agency Garb, Starts Bus Fire, Authorities Charge

 He then stole an NJ Transit raincoat, an agency uniform shirt and a roll of receipt paper, it says.

-Fairview police responded to a call from employees who grabbed Corbett after he entered through the private wash rack garage shortly before 5:30 a.m., the complaint says.
+Transit police responded to a call from employees who grabbed Corbett after finding him in the private wash rack garage shortly before 5:30 a.m., the complaint says.

 The employees told them he claimed he was the state public transportation agency's executive director, Kevin S. Corbett, 67, of Mendham, who is president and CEO of NJ TRANSIT.